AiursoftWeb/MarkToHtml/README.md

 Try a running MarkToHtml [here](https://marktohtml.aiursoft.com).

+## Why MarkToHtml for Your Organization

+MarkToHtml is a production-ready, enterprise-grade knowledge base platform designed for teams that value simplicity without sacrificing essential features.
+While commercial solutions like Notion charge $10+ per user monthly and lack self-hosting options, MarkToHtml delivers a comprehensive document collaboration system that deploys in minutes and costs nothing to run on your own infrastructure.

+Key enterprise features include:

+**Flexible Data Infrastructure.** Seamlessly switch between SQLite for quick deployment, MySQL for scalability, SQL Server for enterprise environments, or in-memory databases for testing.
+No complex configuration required.

+**Enterprise Authentication.** Native OpenID Connect integration allows seamless connection to your existing identity provider with automatic role synchronization.
+Built-in user management provides a complete authentication solution out of the box.

+**Fine-Grained Access Control.** Role-Based Access Control system with comprehensive permissions for users, roles, and documents.
+Dynamic navigation automatically adapts to user permissions, ensuring users only see what they should.

+**Global-Ready Platform.** AI-powered translation supporting 27 languages enables worldwide team collaboration without language barriers.
+Comprehensive localization coverage ensures consistent user experience across cultures.

 ## Run in Ubuntu

 The following script will install\update this app on your Ubuntu server.
 Supports Ubuntu 25.04.